 - Constipation is a normal side effect of postoperative pain medication; you may take an over the counter laxative or stool softener.

 - Blood in urine (hematuria) for the first 6 weeks is normal following surgery and typically resolves after the suprapubic tube is removed.

 - If your catheter is not draining, please reposition the urine bag below the bladder level to see if this affects the drainage.
 If repositioning is not effective, flush the catheter with water.

 - Postoperative incontinence is normal while your urethra is swollen.
 The urethra will be swollen for up to 12 weeks postoperatively.
 It can also be due to residual urine in your new lengthened urethra.
 Milking the underside of the phallus and shaking at the urinal will minimize the amount of post-void urine leakage.

 **When the office is closed and there is a medical question that requires a same day response, please phone the office manager, Ursula Hansell.

-For medical emergencies like shortness of breath, chest pain, uncontrollable bleeding, fevers greater than 101.5 F, and the inability to urinate after the catheter has been removed with severe lower abdominal pain (urinary retention) call Dr. Crane’s or Dr. Chen’s cell.
+For medical emergencies like shortness of breath, chest pain, uncontrollable bleeding, fevers greater than 101.5 F, and the inability to urinate after the catheter has been removed with severe lower abdominal pain (urinary retention) call Dr. Crane’s cell.
 Please do not use these numbers for routine concerns like paperwork, medication refills, activity questions, or routine expected postop issues (like swelling of wound, oozing) as these lines need to be kept open for patients with medical emergencies.